mujahid589/bestwork/README.md

    - Browser: Chrome/IE/Mozilla/Safari latest version
    - Winrar (Download from https://winrar.en.softonic.com/mac/download)

- # Installation Guide
+ ### Installation Guide

   *Step 1:*
    - Download code from github.
-You will get a zip file.
+You will get a zip file .
   *Step 2:*
    - Install Xampp on your pc
   *Step 3*
    - Install Atom IDE (in case needed to make changes in codes) *Step 4*
-   - Now you have to create a folder in  your installed xampp location
+   - Now you have to create a folder in  your installed xampp location.
    - Go to htdocs folder and create a folder with name "bestwork".
+	 *Step 5*
    - Now you have to add a virtual host on your xampp i.e bestwork.local or any other host
+	 - Watch this video to learn how to add virtual host on locahost https://www.youtube.com/watch?v=Tn99kDhGGgc *Step 6*
+	 - Extract downloaded zip file in htdocs/bestwork
+	 - You will find bestwork.sql file in zip.
+Now open localhost/phpmyadmin.
+	 - Create database with name "bestwork"
+	 - go to import and select that bestwork.sql file and import it.
+   *Step 7*
+	 - Now if you have followed all steps properly, then go to browser and run http://bestwork.local
+	 - It should work.